textileio/community/docs/develop/clients/react-native.md

 Textile's React Native SDK is designed to work on iOS and Android devices in app's built with [React Native](https://facebook.github.io/react-native/).

+!!! danger

+    **Deprecation Warning**

+    Textile Threads v1 are being deprecated.
+Please follow our ongoing work on v2 on both the [go-threads repo](https://github.com/textileio/go-threads).

+    Until Threads v2 release and integration into the React Native SDK, this client should be used for experimental purposes only.

+    For instructions on running the v2 development library in React Native, [see here](https://github.com/textileio/js-threads-client/#react-native).

 ## Installation

 The React Native SDK is published as an [NPM Package](https://www.npmjs.com/package/@textile/react-native-sdk).
 You are free to use the [source code](https://github.com/textileio/react-native-sdk) directly or use a package manager to install the official release.